Alliance of Minority Physicians

 Each student is paired with a Faculty and/or Resident mentor in an area of their interest

-Each student will be given the opportunity to have a personal meeting with the Residency Program Director in the specialty of their interest
+Each student will be given the opportunity to have a personal meeting with the Residency Program Leadership in the specialty of their interest

 Opportunity to interact with current residents, fellows, and faculty at social events